cheesasaurus/ProfuselyViolentProgression/BepInExPlugins/GatekeepPowerCreep/DesignNotes.md

 ## Chat commands

 Chat command to check state of global unlocks.
 Doesn't need to show the catchup stuff, just what's being gatekept.

+## Unlock at start

+Some QOL things could immediately be unlocked at the start.

+- Treasury floors

+## Configuration

+3 main categories

+- prefab guids to remove from boss reward sets
+- global progress triggers and associated rewards
+  - global triggers:
+    - killed vblood
+    - unlocked recipe
+    - unlocked shapeshift
+    - unlocked blueprint
+  - rewards:
+    - recipe unlocks
+    - shapeshift unlocks
+    - blueprint unlocks
+    - passive ability unlocks
+    - passive points to add
+    - spell book ability unlocks
+- things to unlock at start
+  - each category that could be a reward, i guess